 Potatoes, like all plants, have a goal to reproduce and create a new generation.
 Even in seemingly hostile conditions, they will attempt to do this.

-If you want your potatoes to sprout, then store them in a warm, damp, light environment.
+If you want to make your potatoes sprout, store them in a warm, damp, light environment.

-This green color is caused by solanine, which deters animals from eating potatoes.
-Solanine is poisonous, and will make you sick if you eat too much of it!
+Solanine is poisonous, and it will make you sick if you eat too much of it!

 How to Plant Sprouted Potatoes

 There are a few things to keep in mind when you go to plant your sprouted potatoes.
 Follow these steps, and you should get healthier plants and more potatoes.
 Let’s take them in order.

 1. Wait for the Right Weather Conditions (Cool – But Not Too Cold)